 Imagine it this way:

 If you sold a dozen jobs today (awesome, I know), could you handle them?

 Would your team meet the needs of your new clients… or would they break?

 If they would break, you need MORE people.

 Hiring employees is the biggest problem in the cleaning industry.

 To grow, you always need more people, but good ones are hard to find.
 They’re rarer than a good client who loves your work and never whines (and we know what a unicorn that is).

-Figuring out your hiring process and sticking to it is hard.
+Figuring out your cleaning hiring process and sticking to it is hard.

-Sometimes it will feel like you just can’t get any traction.
-You’ll work really hard to get a new employee and then you’ll have to let them go in a week.
+Sometimes, it’ll feel like you just can’t get any traction.
+You’ll work really hard to get a new cleaning employee and then you’ll have to let them go in a week.